 Mis amigos me dicen que arregle el asunto.
 (My friends tell me to fix the situation.)

 2. The subjunctive mood is used to describe our opinions,feelings, and wishes towards the world around us.
 If we were to merely report information, we would have no use for the subjunctive.
 Because we are often reacting to the world around us though, we need the subjunctive mood in order to communicate in a more sophisticated manner in Spanish.
-When we merely report information in Spanish it may sound something like this: Mi madre esta en casa.
-(My mother is at home.)

-The following is an example of the same sentence in the subjunctive mood: Es muy emocionante que mi madre esté en casa.
+Es muy emocionante que mi madre esté en casa.
 (It is very exciting that my mother is at home.)

 3. There is a group of expressions that always requires the use of the subjunctive mood: